394-s22/karp/README.md

 ## Description

 Karp is a web application written in JavaScript and React used to verify reductions of NP-Problems in real-time, allowing users to enter their problem definitions, forward and backward certificates, and instances in the titular Karp language.
-The app interprets the Karp text as Racket code, runs it on a backend server, generates the output, and feeds this back to a console on the frontend of the app.
+The app translates the Karp text into Racket code, runs it on a backend server, generates the output, and feeds this back to a console on the frontend of the app.

 The primary use-case for Karp is for Northwestern University students taking COMP_SCI 336: Design and Analysis of Algorithms, in which assignments are given involving the need to produce a reduction between two given problem definitions that is proven to be correct.